yochannah/carpentries.org/pages/core-team-projects.md

 #### Image Analysis Curriculum

 With [funding from the Alfred P. Sloan Foundation](https://datacarpentry.org/blog/2018/02/curriculum-dev-scaling) and the NSF, Data Carpentry has been collaborating with Dr. Tessa Durham Brooks and Dr. Mark Meysenburg at Doane College, Nebraska, USA to develop new lessons in image processing.
 Drs.
 Durham Brooks and Meysenburg have piloted this workshop at Doane and are now working with Constantin Pape and Dominik Kutra at EMBL, Germany, to translate the materials to a different Python library, based on pilot feedback.
-This lesson is considered to be in alpha stage and is cannot be requested as a centrally-organised Data Carpentry workshop, but community members are encouraged to work through the material and provide [feedback on its GitHub repository](https://datacarpentry.org/image-processing/).
+This lesson is considered to be in alpha stage and is cannot be requested as a Centrally-Organised Data Carpentry workshop, but community members are encouraged to work through the material and provide [feedback on its GitHub repository](https://datacarpentry.org/image-processing/).
 We anticipate a beta-release and pilot workshops at multiple institutions in early 2020.

 #### Economics Curriculum